 Deutsche Bahn (DB) is the main provider of train services in Germany, making on average 40, 000 journeys per day.
 A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Budapest and Amsterdam.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while bathrooms are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

-Travel between Budapest, Hungary and Amsterdam, Netherlands by train is: Fully open.
+Travel between Budapest, Hungary and Amsterdam, Netherlands by train is: Unrestricted.

-International entry status: Entry is fully open for citizens and permanent residents of Hungary
+International entry status: Entry is unrestricted for citizens and permanent residents of Hungary

 Conditions of entry: